AaltoSciComp/scicomp-docs/tech/user-support-responses.rst

-- Understand the level that the requestor is at and the level they need to be at
+- Understand the level that the requestor is at and the level they need to be at.  (this is usually not apparent at first)
-- An answer far below their level is demeaning
+- An answer far below their level is demeaning.
-- An answer far above their level is demotivating
+- An answer far above their level is demotivating.
 - It can be hard to know the level to answer, so multiple levels of answer are useful: one general paragraph, then one more detailed paragraph properly connected.
+This also helps people advance up their level of confidence, but needs more writing.
 - Aalto SciComps's `Bloom's taxonomy of scientific computing skills
   <https://docs.google.com/document/d/1WW00hohZG0Lc2Ga1wSoSzE_ijLSLwX8JlE0ryKnSIgU/edit>`__
   may help to guide your thoughts in evaluating this.
+- Discuss: Is it better to assume at too low a level or too high?
+How can we find the right level to answer at?

 General guidelines